 Extra stadium info – Allianz Stadion

 The construction costs of the venue, which is nicknamed Weststadion, were €53 million.
 It is named after Allianz, a multinational financial services company headquartered in Germany.
 The stadium opened with a football match between SK Rapid Wien and Chelsea Football Club from London.
 The match was won 2-0 by the home side and a capacity crowd of 28,000 showed up for the game.
-Chelsea are among the most valuable sports clubs in the world.
-In 2021, they won their first-ever FIFA Club World Cup title after beating the Brazilian side named SE Palmeiras.
+Chelsea became one of the most valuable sports clubs in the world.
+In 2022, they won their first-ever FIFA Club World Cup title after beating the Brazilian side named SE Palmeiras.
 The world championship final between Chelsea and Palmeiras took place in the United Arab Emirates in front of a crowd of 32,000.

 SK Rapid Wien

 Rapid Wien drew an average home league attendance of 21,000 in their first-ever domestic league season at the Allianz Stadion.
 They won the Austrian top-flight football championship in 1912 for the first time in their history.
 In 1919, Rapid Wien won the inaugural edition of the Austrian cup tournament.
-Rapid Wien, nicknamed Hütteldorfer, were tenants of the venue which opened as the Weststadion between 1977 and 2013.
+Rapid Wien, nicknamed Hütteldorfer, used the venue which opened as the Weststadion for home games.
 The former football stadium, which closed as the Gerhard-Hanappi-Stadion, made way for the Allianz Stadium.
 During its construction, SK Rapid Wien played their home matches at the Ernst-Happel-Stadion.